Crumb Top Baking

 ↓ Jump to Recipe

-Strawberry Oat Bars are made with steel cut oats, natural peanut butter and a strawberry chia jam filling.
-They're gluten-free and vegan, and with just 10 ingredients, these wholesome breakfast bars are perfect for meal prepping.
-You can also enjoy them for a quick snack or dessert!
+These Strawberry Steel Cut Oat Bars are made with a mix of steel cut oats and old fashioned rolled oats (for the ultimate chewy texture) along with shredded coconut, natural peanut butter and a homemade strawberry chia jam filling.
+They're gluten-free, dairy-free and vegan, easy to assemble and require just 10 ingredients.
+You can enjoy them as a breakfast bar or as dessert with a scoop of ice cream!

 Want to save this recipe for later?